 What Do Photographers Do While They Wait?

-We’ve already revealed how snowboard filmers keep themselves entertained while shooting – and now here’s the follow up article featuring some of the industry’s finest photographers.
+We’ve already revealed how to snowboard filmers keep themselves entertained while shooting – and now here’s the follow-up article featuring some of the industry’s finest photographers.
 Do they think deep and meaningful thoughts while they wait for riders to hike up?
 Or do they just sweat about their flashes and talk about tits?
 All is revealed below.

 olig.jpg